Pauline Laurens: Reception

-In 1875, Eugène-Henri Le Brun-Dalbanne, curator of the Musée de Peinture de Troyes between 1871 and 1880, analyzes and evaluates the painting Rosette and Dick:
+In 1875, Eugène-Henri Le Brun-Dalbanne, curator of the Musée de Peinture de Troyes from 1871 to 1880, analyzed and praised Rosette and Dick:

-“To remind us of Watteau, to awaken memories of Greuze, by recalling Chaplin, and yet to remain oneself, is no small talent.
-Mademoiselle Pauline Laurens displays the best of her talent in her lovely painting entitled: Rosette and Dick. [...]
+“To remind us of Watteau, to awaken memories of Greuze, to recall Chaplin, and yet remain oneself, is no small talent.
+Mademoiselle Pauline Laurens shows the best of her gifts in her charming painting entitled: Rosette and Dick. [...]
 Mademoiselle Pauline Laurens, who draws and paints with great skill, no longer counts her successes.
-Admitted to all the Salons to which she presented her works, she is bound to join the elite group of those sensitive, intelligent, gifted women artists who prove that art is not a vain amusement for them.”
+Admitted to every Salon in which she has presented her works, she is destined to join the elite group of sensitive, intelligent, gifted women artists who prove that for them, art is no vain amusement.”